 How do you make risk information visible to all?

+Color has an impact of color blindness, meaning you should factor color recognition into reports and presentations.
 Have you asked yourself this question before putting a colorful matrix out there for everyone to see?
 We have already, in most organizations, mastered the use of color but what was needed to bring this up to functional was the addition of “texture.”
 So how do you add “texture” to a blank page?
 Here lies the answer, you add shape, color and definition to your matrix.

 Sylvie Edwards, PMP, MCPM, STDC, CMP, FPMAC has 25 years of project management experience spanning various industries and is the owner of SRE Solutions, catering to clients in need of project management course development, education, project risk management, PMO setup/evaluation or recovery services.
 She has worked with one of the top five consulting firm, where she led projects in the information technology, banking, government, and securities sectors as well as being a manager in the risk management practice.
 Sylvie writes about risk management, communication, and PMO.